UX Case Study:

 Wireframe #5:

-As parents start finalizing documents and interacting more directly with the school/camp/health systems, it is important to keep the experience as simple and easy to use as possible, while giving them all the tools and options they may need to accomplish their goals.
+As parents start finalizing documents and interacting more directly with the school/camp/health systems, it is important to keep the experience as simple and easy to use as possible.
+The challenge is to keep it simple while making sure users still have all the tools need to accomplish their goals.

 Wireframe #6:

-Users will appreciate a sense of accomplishment, reassurance, and guidance for how to proceed as they move through each step of the process around health records and visits as well.
+Users will appreciate a sense of accomplishment as they complete tasks.
+They will also look for guidance on how to proceed as they move through each step of the records process.

 Low-Fidelity Prototypes